Tax advisor for self-employed persons

 Important documents for tax advisors — self-employed people should have this ready

-To ensure that your tax advisor can provide you with optimal support, he must get a good overview of your current business situation and all processes.
+To ensure that your tax advisor can provide you with optimal support, he must have a good overview of your current business situation and all processes.
 The rule here is: The better you prepare your documents, the better he can support you right from the start.

 And even though there are many details about the question “What documents does my tax advisor need?
 “Are individual, there are some documents that your tax advisor will almost always request.